flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 * Aerial Connection Users are flying objects equipped with 5G UE and requiring to establish a reliable connection.
 Generally these are Aerial Vehicles a.k.a. drones.
 These also may include Wireless RPS (remote pilot stations) a.k.a.
 GCS (ground control stations).
 * ADX Users are stationary entities that connect to aerial users via the Aviation Data Exchange Network.
 These are generally fixed ground control center workstations.

+Besides that, the service supports RPS to UA authorization based on the ExcID's Verifiable Credentials mechanism (see. [here](https://gitlab.com/h2020-iot-ngin/enhancing_iot_cybersecurity_and_data_privacy/privacy-preserving-self-sovereign-identities)).
+The service also can serve as an "issuer" of credentials.

 ## Primary Interactions

 ```mermaid